Rishikesh-Jaiswal/Rishikesh-Jaiswal/README.md

-- 👋 Hi, I’m @Rishikesh-Jaiswal
+- 👋 Hi there!
+I'm Rishi
+- 🔍 SOC Analyst specializing in SIEM and AWS Cloud Security.
-- 👀 I’m interested in CyberSecurity
+- 🎓 Pursuing MSc in Information Security.
-- 🌱 I’m currently learning CyberSecurity Blue Team
-- 📫 Reach me @hrishikeshkrjaiswal1817@gmail.com
-- 😄 Pronouns: He
-- ⚡ Fun fact: I am Artist
+- 🛠️ Currently exploring Malware analysis and advanced cybersecurity tools.

 <!---
 Rishikesh-Jaiswal/Rishikesh-Jaiswal is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.